 Shaun would join George and John on these safaris and that’s where his love of the African safari adventure came about.
 His passion for showing visitors his country is contagious and he’s a great guy to hang out with for a week or two.

-For my Tanzania safari, I hired Wild & Me Safaris.
+For my Tanzania safari, I hired Safari Republic.
 While owner Jackie is Australian, she’s lived in Tanzania for more than 6 years.
-She runs the company with her husband, Abel, and a small team of guides and staff.

 Jackie is actually a friend of a friend of mine.
 And by the time I left Tanzania, she was a friend of mine.
 I was lucky to spend three days with her hiking from Ngorongoro Crater to Lake Natron (one of the highlights of my Tanzania itinerary).
 I also had an awesome support crew for the hike – William and Michael doing all the cooking and organising, Amani my Maasai guide, and China our driver.
 Later in the trip, Baraka was my driver guide and his knowledge of wildlife is incredible.